jonsag/piSchoolBell/README.md

 Initialize mysql
 -----------------------------
 $ sudo mysql -u root -p
-Use the same password as pi login.
+Use the same password as login for user pi.
 Quit with 'exit;'.

 Create database